bdarcus/courses-intro-human-geography/glossary.md

     transferable, because it is large and very heavy.
 By contrast, a tshirt or a computer chip has very high transferabilty.

+# Economic Geography

+Agglomeration Economies
+:   Circumstances that benefit from the spatial co-presence of different
+    components of an economic process, where greater absolute distance would raise costs.

+Disagglomeration Economies
+:   Circumstances that benefit from the spatial dispersal of different
+    components of an economic process, where greater costs associated with greater absolute distance are outweighed by lowered costs elsewhere.

+Divison of Labor
+:   Most simply, different people doing different work as part of an economy.

+International Division of Labor
+:   A spatial division of labor that spans international borders.

+Spatial Divison of Labor
+:   The fact that divisions of labor take place in space; that _where_ work
+    gets done may be as significant as _who_ does that work.